Spotlight: Asia

 Vietnam Cung Thi Lan and Duong Vu

-*Some contributors on the list will be published later in our Spotlight, running until late December.
+*Some contributors on the list will be published later in our Spotlight, running until January 2026.
 Check back soon to discover more young voices from the region.

 By Regional Editor: Aung